GabrielHub/puzzlebox/README.md

 	* Algorithm puzzle kills the AI and wins it

 The original box was sent with a document of the printed email puzzles, a physical chess set, and the crossword/riddle puzzle and specimen profiles printed.

+Website designed by me, using Bootstrap, and the animate.css by Daniel Eden.
+Made with HTML, CSS, Javascript and JQuery.